This is how the round key ring usb works.

 What if my wife and I swap cars?

 Just put both drivers details on the file. e.g. MALE 56 details.
 Female 45 details.
 I suggest you drop a photo of each person on the file.

 Can Ambos and Police read these?

 Many ambulances and police these days have computers onboard, some don't.
-Check with your local authorities but the term ICE is internationally known for In Case Emergency.
+Check with your local authorities.
 All hospitals and Police have computers to read the usb if it's required.
-If in doubt, please check your local authorities.

 I have I.C.E in my phone, isn't that enough?